 There aren’t many rails in South America, so buses are the way to go.
 Argentina’s buses will spoil you into thinking you’re royalty.
 Hot meals, reclining seats that allow you to lay down, and even wine and champagne are not uncommon on certain trips, all at a fraction of the price of flying.
 Peru’s roads and buses have been described as dodgy and dangerous, but we experienced nothing but comfort and safety while we were there.
 Overland travel in Bolivia is an “experience,” but hey, you’re in Bolivia.
 It’s not going to be all sunshine and rainbows, but you’re guaranteed to come out of this stunningly beautiful country with some classic public transportation stories.

-While many automatically think of Machu Picchu when thinking of Peru, and rightfully so, there is much more to this gorgeous country than the famous ruins it is known for.
+While many automatically think of Machu Picchu when thinking of Peru, and rightfully so, there is much more to this gorgeous country than the famous ruins it’s best known for.

-Machu Picchu- This was a cornerstone of our trip, and we had massively high expectations for it, all of which were not only met but exceeded.
+This was a cornerstone of our trip, and we had massively high expectations for it, all of which were not only met but exceeded.
 Machu Picchu is magical, and travelers have tons of options when visiting, from taking a train from Cusco to going on a trek.
-The 4 day classic Inca Trail is most popular, but more hardcore hikers have the options of several week treks ending at the famous site .
+The 4-day classic Inca Trail is most popular, but more hardcore hikers have the options of several week treks ending at the famous site .

-Cusco- The infamous capital of the Incas, and the Sacred Valley which surrounds it, is the most popular and visited city in Peru.
-Cusco is placed in a spectacular setting and has any amenity for the weary traveler.
+– The infamous capital of the Incas, and the Sacred Valley which surrounds it, is the most popular and visited city in Peru.
+Cusco’s perched in a spectacular setting and has every amenity for the weary traveler.
 It is also the jumping off point for any trip or trek to Machu Picchu.

 Ahh, the most important thing for any backpacker or budget-minded traveler– How much is it going to cost me?